Chinese Masterpieces

 Kangxi Period Falangcai Bowl on Pinkish Ground with Deep Pink Four-Character Yuzhi Mark from the Imperial Qing Dynasty

-This exquisite Kangxi Falangcai bowl, showcases a remarkable form complemented by a vibrant palette of colored enamels.
+This exquisite Kangxi Falangcai bowl showcases a remarkable form complemented by a vibrant palette of colored enamels.
 The rich pink floral motifs, alongside the striking green and yellow tones of the leaves and the sky blue adorning the bowl's four panels, create a captivating interplay against a delicate orangish-pinkish ground.
 A thorough analysis of the intricate details, color balance, and shading enhances one’s understanding of the unique characteristics that render this Falangcai Kangxi bowl a remarkable artifact.
 The presence of slight flaking in the biscuit serves as evidence of its historical age, while the limited crazing found in the enamels is characteristic of Falangcai pieces.
 The bowl's allure is further intensified by its captivating color palette.
 Notably, it is marked with the Kangxi four-character yuzhi inscription, elegantly executed in deep pink, inside the double squares at the base.
 Measuring approximately 5 7/8 inches in diameter, this meticulously crafted Kangxi bowl represents a significant contribution to the field of fine porcelain. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Qianlong Mark and Period Qing Dynasty Yellow Ground Vase with Incised Globular Shape Featuring 100 Butterflies / Moths